Infinite-size density matrix renormalization group with parallel Hida's algorithm: Introduction

-Quantum spin systems on low-dimensional lattices with geometrical frustrations, which are beyond the reach of quantum Monte Carlo simulations, are a fascinating subject of study in condensed matter physics because a variety of non-trivial quantum phases can emerge due to the coexistence of geometrical frustration and quantum fluctuation.
-The density matrix renormalization group (DMRG) proposed by White is a powerful tool to analyze low-energy states of such systems~\cite{White:PRL69-PRB48}.
-In particular, the infinite-size DMRG (iDMRG) can directly investigate one-dimensional (1D) systems in the thermodynamic limit~\cite{White:PRL69-PRB48}, and has been extensively studied in condensed matter physics~\cite{RevModPhys.77.259, 201196}.
+Quantum spin systems on low-dimensional lattices with geometrical frustration, which are beyond the reach of quantum Monte Carlo simulations, are a fascinating subject of study in condensed matter physics because a variety of nontrivial quantum phases can emerge due to the coexistence of geometrical frustration and quantum fluctuation.
+The density matrix renormalization group (DMRG) proposed by White is a powerful tool for analyzing low-energy states of such systems~\cite{White:PRL69-PRB48}.
+In particular, the infinite-size DMRG (iDMRG) can be used to directly investigate one-dimensional (1D) systems in the thermodynamic limit~\cite{White:PRL69-PRB48} and has been extensively studied in condensed matter physics~\cite{RevModPhys.77.259, 201196}.
 The iDMRG has recently been applied as a useful detector for finding symmetry-protected topological phases in 1D systems, and this has enhanced its importance~\cite{PhysRevB.81.064439,PhysRevB.83.035107,PhysRevB.84.235128,PhysRevB.86.125441}.
-Therefore, the sophistication of numerical algorithms for iDMRG also becomes important.
+Therefore the sophistication of numerical algorithms for iDMRG has also become important.

-One of goals of iDMRG is to obtain a wavefunction represented by a translationally invariant matrix product state~\cite{affleck1988, fannes1992, Ostlund:PRL75, Rommer:PRB55} (MPS) with a unit cell.
-To achieve this, two algorithm are typically used to accelerate the iDMRG, the product wavefunction renormalization group (PWFRG)~\cite{JPSJ.64.4084,JPSJ.75.014003,JPSJ.77.114002} and McCulloch's wavefunction prediction~\cite{0804.2509,JPSJ.79.044001}, when the translationally invariant MPS has a unite cell consisting of few sites.
+One of the goals of iDMRG is to obtain a wavefunction represented by a translationally invariant matrix product state~\cite{affleck1988, fannes1992, Ostlund:PRL75, Rommer:PRB55} (MPS) with a unit cell.
+To achieve this, two algorithm are typically used to accelerate the iDMRG, the product wavefunction renormalization group (PWFRG)~\cite{JPSJ.64.4084,JPSJ.75.014003,JPSJ.77.114002} and McCulloch's wavefunction prediction~\cite{0804.2509,JPSJ.79.044001}, when the translationally invariant MPS has a unit cell consisting of few sites.

-On the contrary, a generalization of the iDMRG for position-dependent Hamiltonians was proposed by Hida~\cite{Hida:JPSJ65} and applied to the analysis of 1D quantum random systems~\cite{doi:10.1143/JPSJ.66.3237,doi:10.1143/JPSJ.66.330,PhysRevLett.83.3297}.
-It has been claimed~\cite{Hida:JPSJ65} that Hida's iDMRG is useful for studying systems with large unit cells, and can be accelerated by wavefunction prediction methods~\cite{JPSJ.64.4084}.
-However, we still cannot implement it on multi-leg, typically more than 10 legs, ladder/cylinder systems, which have recently become the typical target of the DMRG~\cite{doi:10.1146/annurev-conmatphys-020911-125018}.
+In contrast, a generalization of the iDMRG for position-dependent Hamiltonians was proposed by Hida~\cite{Hida:JPSJ65} and applied to the analysis of 1D quantum random systems~\cite{doi:10.1143/JPSJ.66.3237,doi:10.1143/JPSJ.66.330,PhysRevLett.83.3297}.
+It has been claimed~\cite{Hida:JPSJ65} that Hida's iDMRG is useful for studying systems with large unit cells and can be accelerated by wavefunction prediction methods~\cite{JPSJ.64.4084}.
+However, we still cannot implement it on multileg ladder/cylinder systems, typically more than 10 legs, which have recently become the typical target of the DMRG~\cite{doi:10.1146/annurev-conmatphys-020911-125018}.